 The Pros and Cons of Switching to a Tankless Water Heater

 If the idea of constantly heating your water in a big conventional tank sitting in your basement or garage sounds mighty inefficient and wasteful to you, then a tankless water heater may be the right option for you.
-The idea behind a tankless water heater is that it heats the water as you need it instead of continually heating water stored in a tank.
-So, If you’re considering making the switch to a tankless water heater, you should carefully weigh the pros and cons first.
-To make it easier for you, we have researched some of the advantages of a tankless water heater system, alongside some of the compromises related to the compact, more energy efficient option.
+The idea is that it heats the water as you need it instead of continually heating water stored in a tank.
+So, If you’re considering making the switch, you should carefully weigh the pros and cons first.
+To make it easier for you, we have researched some of the advantages of a tankless system, alongside some of the compromises related to the compact, more energy efficient option.

 Advantages of Using a Tankless Water Heater

-There are many advantages to switching to tankless water heaters.
-From increased energy saving and reduced operating costs to space savings and extended lifespan, find out more about what makes for good reasons to go tankless.
+There are many advantages to switching: From increased energy saving and reduced operating costs to space savings and extended lifespan, find out more about what makes for good reasons to upgrade.

 - Comfort and convenience : There’s no two ways about it : Tankless water heater perform much better than the traditional tank heating systems.
 They take up much less space and provide you with an unlimited amount of hot water.
-With a tankless water heater you’ll say goodbye to compromising on hot water usage, or scheduling your family’s bathing times.
-To put it simply, you will enjoy continuous hot water.
+When you are using one, you’ll say goodbye to compromising on hot water usage, or scheduling your family’s bathing times.

-- Eco-friendly with on-going cost savings : One of the few downsides of making the switch to tankless water heating is the big money sink that goes into the water heater – if you really want to get a good one, you have to shell out some serious dough.
+- Eco-friendly with on-going cost savings : One of the few downsides of making the switch, is the big money sink that goes into the water heater – if you really want to get a good one, you have to shell out some serious dough.
 However, while tankless water heaters are a relatively pricey upfront expenditure, their operating costs down the line should start to make up for it.
-Unlike traditional tank heating systems, tankless water heaters are cost-effective, so you’re saving in not having to spend money on standby heat, meaning you’re not wasting money heating water in a big tank that’s just sitting idly waiting for someone to need hot water.
-To the contrary, tankless water heating units operate only when there is a demand for hot water, so there’s no energy wasted on heating unused water.
+Unlike traditional tank heating systems, these products are cost-effective, so you’re saving in not having to spend money on standby heat, meaning you’re not wasting money heating water in a big tank that’s just sitting idly waiting for someone to need hot water.
+To the contrary, tankless units operate only when there is a demand for hot water, so there’s no energy wasted on heating unused water.
 This will reduce energy costs by as much as 35% a year.

 - Long lifespan & Reliability : Tankless heaters last about five to 10 years longer than a tank heater.
 They are estimated to last up to 20 years, compared to tradional tank water heaters that are supposed to last between 10 to 15 years.
 With that said, if you are planning on staying in one home for many years, that’s a hefty replacement cost you’re saving.

-- Safe and Clean : Another area in which tankless water heaters – particularly on demand water heater – score high is safety.
+- Safe and Clean : Another area in which the demand water heater – score high is safety.
 First Of all, with tankless you avoid using water that has been stored in a tank with accumulated rust and scale.
-Additionally, and unlike the storage type water heaters that keep gallons and gallons of hot water heated twenty-four hours a day, seven days a week, tankless water heater units safety is due to the fact that they only operate when hot water is needed.
+Additionally, and unlike the storage type that keep gallons and gallons of water heated twenty-four hours a day, seven days a week, water heater units safety is due to the fact that they only operate when hot water is needed.
 Some of the latest tankless water heaters aren’t afraid to push the enveloppe, they come with several innovative features which boost their safety.
 For example, some high-end models are fitted with monitoring systems that provide details about water pressure and flow.
 And in case of failure, the heater turn off instantly.

 Disadvantages of Using a Tankless Water Heater

-- Hefty Upfront Cost : One of the few downsides of making the switch to tankless water heating is the big money sink that goes into the tankless water heater.
-Tankless water heaters will cost you twice as much as conventional tank water heater.
+- Hefty Upfront Cost : One of the few downsides of making the switch is the big money sink that goes into the tankless water heater.
+It will cost you twice as much as conventional tank water heater.
 Additionally, and unlike conventional storage tanks, retrofitting a home with a tankless unit isn’t an easy task, and it can be extremely difficult and costly.
 So, you’ll need a skilled plumber to do the job.
-Bear in mind that tankless water heaters require good venting which can be costly.
+Bear in mind that water heaters require good venting which can be costly.